My Chevy pickup

 resistor burned connection burned connection burned connection

-The resistor assembly (left, above) sticks into the airstream to cool it down, because it gets hot when the blower is used in slow speeds.
-But the plug (second and third from left, above) and the resistor socket (right, above) are burned because the connector is not rated for either the current or the heat of this application.
+The resistor assembly (first picture) sticks into the air stream to cool it down, because it gets hot when the blower is used in slow speeds.
+But the plug (second and third picture, above) and the resistor socket (last picture, above) are burned because the connector is not rated for either the current or the heat of this application.
 This is why when you jiggle the connector (movie clip) the fan turns on and off.
 It's truly amazing how loose the connector is.

 The Front Disc Brakes

 The front disc brake pads got corroded and started sticking in the calipers.
-The result is that the barakes drag, overheat, and fail to operate properly.
+The result is that the brakes drag, overheat, and fail to operate properly.
 I had to have the rotors turned by the dealer and new pads installed for this, and it cost me more than $100.
 Many other accounts of this design flaw can be found on the 'net... once again I am not the only one to have this safety-threatening issue.
+The new pads seized in the calipers also, and I finally realized that I had to re-manufacture them in my shop, by grinding down the brake pad tabs to remove 0.5mm or so of material, then coat the tabs with anti-seize compound to make them work properly.

 The Parking Brake

-The parking brake cable is routed so that it dangles down below the frame (below, left).
-In many places it rubs against the frame, causing wear (below, center).
-Near the rear wheels there are boots intended to keep the outer part of the cable protected against rubbing, but these boots are made of cheap material and they rot away (below, right).
+The parking brake cable is routed so that it dangles down below the frame (first picture).
+In many places it rubs against the frame, causing wear (second picture).
+Near the rear wheels there are boots intended to keep the outer part of the cable protected against rubbing, but these boots are made of cheap material and they rot away (last picture).

 brake cable brake cable brake cable